jlr2/IntroductionPaaS/README.md

-# Use GIT to work collaborativelly on the Cloud
+# Introduction to PaaS: develop, deploy, run and manage apps on the Cloud